artiste-qb-net/Python-CS-Decomposition/README.md

 ### UNIX like systems

 The install script will exit with the following errors if it cannot execute *conda-env list* to check for python environments.
-This can happen even if you have a working Python environment, if no path to Anaconda exectables have been added to the $PATH variable.
+Even if you have a working Python environment this can happen if no path to Anaconda exectables have been added to the $PATH variable.
 In this case adding it to $PATH manualy will rectify the problem:

 ```bash
 > bash-3.2$ export PATH=/Users/quax/anaconda/bin/:$PATH
 ```
 If you get write errors when executing this script check if you have write access to your Anaconda install path.
-If this Python was installed globally for all users on your machine you will need to execute the install script as superuser:
+If your Python environment was installed globally for all users on your machine you will need to execute the install script as superuser:
 ```bash
 >bash-3.2$ sudo ./install_py_module.sh
 ```